eea/Products.MailArchive/README.rst

     First you install Products.MailArchive in the Products folder and restart Zope.
-You will now be able to create objects of the type "MailArchiveFolder" The form will ask you four fields: the id, title, path to mail archive directory on the local disk.
+You will now be able to create objects of the type "MailArchiveFolder" The form will ask you for some fields: the id, title, path to mail archive directory on the local disk, IMAP connection values.
     You need the "Add MailArchiveFolder" permission in order to add a MailArchiveFolder.
 Upon creation of this object, all the MBOX files inside this mail directory will be added to Zope.